alphansahin/Tracker/README.md

 # tracker
-Here is my Tracker which I have started to code it around 2010.
+Here is my Tracker that I coded it around 2010 with a very old tool, i.e., Visual Basic 6.0.
+It is a primitive version of Mendeley, but there are unique feature that I rely on, particularly active folder concept.
 I often use it to track the papers and other research-related items.
-It is a primitive version of Mendeley, but there are unique feature that I rely on, particularly active folder concept.
 Current features by December 2022:

 -Organize the papers automatically with the "active folders" concept -A systematic way to archive hundreds of papers and a cleaner desktop